HumDevelopers/golang-rest-starter/.github/README.md

-# golang-rest-starter
+# hum-discord-rest
-🐋 Ready-to-go RESTful API "starter" build in Go.
+🐋 RESTful API for Hum build in Go.